vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 - Category:

-  "Category" is grouping articles with their tags (or categories).
+  "Category" means grouping articles with their labels.

   For example, each article may have their "categories" and "tags".

 - Type:

-  "Type" is filtering aricles with different conditions.
+  "Type" means identifying articles with conditions.

-  For example, you may have diary, notes in your posts.
-And when a post has a writing date information with it, it can be called as a "timeline item".
+  For example, you may want to describe some of your articles as diary.

 After understanding description of these 2 types, you can set `category` and `type` options, each accepts an array, and each element represents a configuation.

 Let’s start with 2 examples here.

-Imagine you want to set tags for each articles, and you are setting them in `frontmatter.tag`.
+Imagine you are setting tags for each articles witlh `tag` field in page frontmatter.
 You want a tag mapping page in `/tag/` with `TagMap` layout , and group each tag list with tagName in `/tag/tagName` with `TagList` layout, you probably need a configuation like this:

 ```ts
 // theme